lumberjoc/k8s-buildkite/README.md

 ## Create a pipeline and run a job

 Your agent should now be connected to the "kubernetes" queue in Buildkite.
 Feel free to start making pipelines and building until your hearts content.
 I will be updating this repo with HPA mechanisms as well as a simple docker build/deploy pipeline in the future.
-Feel free to checkout Buildkites [Getting Started](https://buildkite.com/docs/tutorials/getting-started) guide to gain more familiarity with the tool.
+Checkout Buildkite's [Getting Started](https://buildkite.com/docs/tutorials/getting-started) and [Create Your Own Pipeline](https://buildkite.com/docs/pipelines/create-your-own) guides to gain more familiarity with the tool.
 Thanks for reading!